HTTP-RPC/Kilo/README.md

 ```

 Like path variables, body parameters are implicitly required.
 By default, content is assumed to be JSON and is automatically [converted](#type-coercion) to the specified type.
 However, subclasses can override the `decodeBody()` method to perform custom conversions.

+Note that body parameters are not supported for POST requests submitted using a form encoding.

 ### Return Values
 Return values are converted to JSON as follows: